bee6554/printf/README.md

 }
 Output:

 Hello, World!

+S

-S Identical to the s conversion specifier, except any non-printable characters in the array (ie. characters with an ASCII value < 32 or >= 127) are written as \x followed by the ASCII code value in hexadecimal (upper case, two characters).
+Identical to the s conversion specifier, except any non-printable characters in the array (ie. characters with an ASCII value < 32 or >= 127) are written as \x followed by the ASCII code value in hexadecimal (upper case, two characters).

 Example main.c:

 int main(void)

 {

     _printf("%S\n", "Hello, World! Π");

 }

 Output:

-Hello, World! \x0FFFFFFFFFFFFFFCE\x0FFFFFFFFFFFFFFA0 r Identical to the s conversion specifier, except characters from the array are written in reverse, starting from, but not including, the terminating null byte (\0) and ending at the first element of the array.
+Hello, World! \x0FFFFFFFFFFFFFFCE\x0FFFFFFFFFFFFFFA0

+:r Identical to the s conversion specifier, except characters from the array are written in reverse, starting from, but not including, the terminating null byte (\0) and ending at the first element of the array.

 Example main.c:

 int main(void)

 {

     _printf("r\n", "Hello, World");

 }

 Output:

+dlroW ,olleH

+R

-dlroW ,olleH R Identical to the s conversion specifier, except each character of the array is converted to its corresponding character in ROT13 before being written.
+Identical to the s conversion specifier, except each character of the array is converted to its corresponding character in ROT13 before being written.

 Example main.c:

 int main(void)

 {

     _printf("%R\n", "Hello, World");

 }

 Output:

+Uryyb, Jbeyq

+p

-Uryyb, Jbeyq p The address of the argument is written.
+The address of the argument is written.
 The address is written in hexadecimal with a leading 0x.

 Example main.c:

 int main(void)

 {

     char *str = "Hello, World";

     _printf("%p\n", (void *)str);

 }

 Output:

+0x561a6d7bab5d
+%

-0x561a6d7bab5d % A % is written.
+A % is written.
 No argument is converted.
 The complete conversion specification is %%.
 Example:
 int main(void)

 {

     _printf("%%\n");

 }

 Output:
 %

+More Examples 👍

+To print the address of Holberton School in the format "972 Mission St., San Francisco, CA 94103" where street, city and state are pointers to strings:

+Example main.c:

+#include "main.h"

+int main(void)

+{

+	char *street = "Mission St.", *city = "San Francisco", *state = "CA";

+	_printf("%d %s, %s, %s %d\n", 972, street, city, state, 94103);
+}
+Output:

+972 Mission St., San Francisco, CA 94103

+To print the result of basic mathematical operations prepended by signs and all numbers printed with a minimum precision of two digits:

+Example main.c:
+#include "main.h"
+int main(void)
+{
+	_printf("%.2d + %.2d = %+.2d\n", 1, 2, 1 + 2);
+	_printf("%d - %d = %+d\n", 10, 20, 10 - 20);
+}
+Output:

+01 + 02 = +03
+10 - 20 = -10
+To print the values of LONG_MAX and LONG_MIN aligned and left-justified with a width of 30:

+Example main.c:

+#include "main.h"
+#include <limits.h>

+int main(void)
+{
+	_printf("% -30ld -> LONG_MAX\n", LONG_MAX);
+	_printf("%-30ld -> LONG_MIN\n", LONG_MIN);
+}
+Output:

+ 9223372036854775807           -> LONG_MAX
+-9223372036854775808           -> LONG_MIN